 Visceral Hemangiosarcoma – Heart

-Visceral Hemangiosarcoma is a heart-based sarcoma which is life-threatening.
+Visceral Hemangiosarcoma is heart-based sarcoma that is life-threatening.
 When your dog has visceral Hemangiosarcoma, the blood fills the enclosure of the heart known as the pericardium.
 The process continues until there is no space to allow the heart to fill with blood during pumping.
 The condition is known as pericardial effusion and it is necessary to treat it before further complications occur.
 In severe cases, the Hemangiosarcoma will result in the death of the dog.

 Early diagnosis can be vital in such instances, and just as in other types of Hemangiosarcoma, you should ensure that you carry out further tests to determine whether or not it has spread to other organs.

 As noted above, dermal Hemangiosarcoma has a well-known cause.
 The causes of other types of Hemangiosarcoma are not as well-known and more research is still being carried out.
 However, since Hemangiosarcoma is common it is closely related to genetic links.
-In humans the disease can be caused when one is exposed to particular chemicals like vinyl chloride.
+In humans, the disease can be caused when one is exposed to particular chemicals like vinyl chloride.
 The less substantive research that has been carried out is associated with instances of the disease affecting humans.

 Dogs are more susceptible than any other species to contracting the disease.
 In most cases, it affects middle-aged and older dogs.
 In some instances, however, there have been reports of dogs less than a year old being affected.
 Additionally, the above-mentioned dog breeds always have a higher chance of contracting the disease than other breeds.
-The cancer is not restricted to particular areas of the body or organs.
+Cancer is not restricted to particular areas of the body or organs.
 In fact, as long as there are blood vessels in an organ, then it is susceptible to cancer development in that organ.

 It may be difficult to notice the symptoms of Hemangiosarcoma since in most cases it affects the internal organs.
-The cancer mimics a benign tumor, so you may notice some changes in your dog’s behavior.
+Cancer mimics a benign tumor, so you may notice some changes in your dog’s behavior.
 A rupture can occur without any warning and the symptoms may be noticed depending on the location of the tumor or the organ affected.

 The dermal sarcoma can easily be noticed because you only need to pay attention to the skin of your dog to notice a lump.
 Bone and rib tumors can cause discomfort and may be identified by a firm swelling that occurs in the affected area.